-Taking part in a clinical trial may be the best treatment choice for some Hodgkin lymphoma patients.
-Clinical trials are under way to develop treatments that increase the remission rate of or cure the disease.
+Taking part in a clinical trial may be the best treatment choice for some Hodgkin lymphoma (HL) patients.
+Clinical trials are under way to develop treatments that increase the remission rate or cure the disease.
 Today's standard treatments for cancer are based on earlier clinical trials.
 The Leukemia & Lymphoma Society continues to invest funds in HL research.

 Click here to read more about clinical trials.

 There are clinical trials for both newly diagnosed patients and patients with relapsed or refractory disease.
 A number of approaches are under study in clinical trials for the treatment of patients with HL.

 Genetic Studies.
 HL is a rare disease.
 Nonetheless, it may affect more than one person in the same family.
 This supports the theory that there is a genetic basis for HL risk.
 Studies of familial HL are under way to obtain a better understanding of the genetic causes of the disease and to determine which genetic variations are responsible for recurring HL in families.
 This information may help doctors predict a person’s risk of developing HL, and also help scientists discover biological pathways that can be targeted with novel treatments.